vkg26/hackathon_cred/README.md

 - Convert it to **text using GPT-4o real-time speech-to-text via `litellm`**.
 - Match the query with **past similar tasks** using **RAG (Retrieval-Augmented Generation)**.
 - Extract **step-by-step instructions** and **corresponding screenshots** from past user actions.
-- Loop through the matched steps and simulate a guided walkthrough using hardcoded images.
+- Make an overall plan for the current query
+- Loop through the current screen and suggest next action.
+This will go in in loop till the task is complete.

 ---